dawi369/Davis-AI/README.md

 # Davis-Jarvis-AI
 This is Davis!
-A Jarvis like AI (Iron Man) that will have access to multiple home functions and perimiter cameras using CV.
+A Jarvis like AI that uses APIs to communicate in real time like a human.

 Add your own CONSTANTS.py file for api keys
 This project uses AssemblyAI and the OpenAI API